patternfly/patternfly/src/site/pages/contribution.md

 ### Component Example

 Examples require a parent javascript class in the component/examples folder (PatternFly uses React for building the example application).
-These files should be named with Pascal case: ComponentExample.js
+These files should be named index.js.

 The example component will refer to example handlebars files.
 These should be named with kebab-case, including the block name plus the example name: `component-name-type-of-example.hbs`